Menopausal Frozen Shoulder: Wish we could let it goooo, let it gooooo

-In Japan and China, they call it “fifties shoulder” because it’s so common among women in midlife and menopause.
+In Japan and China, they call it “fifties shoulder” because it's a common symptom among women in menopause and midlife.
 In the west, it’s generally referred to as “frozen shoulder,” and among health care professionals, “adhesive capsulitis.”

 By whatever name, a frozen shoulder is painful and limiting.
 So let’s talk about what it is, why it happens, and how to let it goooooooo….

 If you are experiencing menopauisal frozen shoulder, a Gennev menopause-certified gynecologist can give you a trusted opinion, determine if medication is right for you, and they can provide prescription support.
 Book an appointment with a doctor here.

 Frozen shoulder is inflammation in the connective tissue of the “head” of your shoulder, the “shoulder capsule.”
 Over time, the tissue of the joint gets thicker and tighter, and adhesive bands of tissue can form in the joint.
 Full range of motion (particularly reaching over your head or behind your back) becomes more and more painful until finally it’s all but impossible.

 Many sufferers say it happens in three stages: stiffening (or painful), frozen, thawing.
 The good news is, it can thaw, and with the right treatment and therapy, most sufferers can regain their full (or nearly full) range of motion, and eliminate or greatly reduce the pain.

 Why does it happen and who’s at risk?